A-Kameda/Thermo_ocl/README.md

 # Thermo_ocl
-A 3D FDM thermal calculation program powered by OpenCL
+A 3D FDM program of thermal calculation with Fabry–Pérot interferometry simulator.

 ## Requirements
 2 header files are required.